AClockworkHellcat/Treasury-LC/README.md

 `//treasury lotall|passall`

-Lots/passes on all items currently in the pool
+Lots/passes on all items currently in the pool.
+Does not alter lot/pass lists.

 `//treasury clearall`